 McNicol Middle Magnet & STEM School

-The STEM Academy features two SMART classrooms, an outdoor learning lab, technology stations with laptop carts for 24 students, and a unique curriculum which allows for students to build solar ovens, outdoor heaters, solar powered cars & electronics, and much more!
-STEM Academy teachers have been developed curriculum through district and nationwide professional development opportunities, and have planned for a year filled with excitement for tomorrow’s leaders.
-Growing with the vision of creating high school ready, college-bound students will provide for an amazing year of growth for our 2012-2013 students!
+The STEM Academy features two SMART classrooms, an outdoor learning lab with a fruit garden and butterfly garden, technology stations with laptop carts for 22 students, and a unique curriculum which allows for students to build solar ovens, outdoor heaters, solar powered cars & electronics, and much more!
+STEM Academy teachers have developed curriculum through district and nationwide professional development opportunities and are prepared to bring enthusiasm and excitement to your child’s educational experience.

 So what exactly does STEM stand for and what is a STEM school?